andrei-v-frolov/healpix-viewer/README.md

 # healpix-viewer
 HEALPix data viewer for macOS.

-HEALPix [Gorski et. al.](https://healpix.jpl.nasa.gov) is de-facto standard for CMB data storage and analysis, and is widely used for current and upcoming experiments.
+HEALPix [[Gorski et. al.](https://healpix.jpl.nasa.gov)] is a de-facto standard for CMB data storage and analysis, and is widely used for current and upcoming experiments.
 Almost all the data sets in [Lambda](https://lambda.gsfc.nasa.gov) use HEALPix.
 As much as I like `map2gif` (which is included in HEALPix distribution) for scripting, I wanted an interactive option to quickly tweak the maps, preferably with some GUI, and so I wrote it.

 ### Features:
 - modern macOS interface (SwiftUI based)